 This time we only had three days and, given the uncertainty of travel allowances constantly changing, we decided not to get too far from London.
 Google Maps open, we crossed out all the places we had already been to and ended up choosing Kent AONB as our final destination.

-We had already visited Canterbury and Dover a few years back, so we picked instead less known places for our itinerary.
+Since we had already visited Canterbury and Dover a few years back, this time we instead picked less-known places for our itinerary.
+Our holiday was a success and so I want to share with you what we did.
 Here you’ll have 7 unmissable things to do in Kent Downs other than those two more famous destinations.

 VISIT A CASTLE